Child Custody in Arkansas

 On the other hand, the parents are often provided joint custody.
 Both parents assume the responsibilities that one needs to raise a healthy and happy child.
 Both parents need to be able to work together to maintain consistent communication and follow the directions of the court.
 Sometimes parents do not work well together.
 Then the court is sometimes more likely to award one parent the majority of the parenting time to reduce friction.

 With any Arkansas joint custody case, both parents need to coordinate resources and activities to support the needs of the child.
-Because, the situation of your custody arrangements might vary.
+Because the situation of your custody arrangements might vary.
 There may be supervised custody arrangements for one parent.
 Another option is a public meeting place for the child to be picked up and dropped off with the other parent.

 The Basics of the Arkansas Child Custody Process

 Custody arrangements are often subject to family court orders and decisions.
 However, this is not always the case.
 Even when the split is amicable, hiring a child custody lawyer can help.
 Navigate the troubled waters of your custody battle with legal help.
-Many parents are able to come together to find a solution that works well for the child without needing to involve the court system.
+Many parents can come together to find a solution that works well for the child without needing to involve the court system.

 In Arkansas, each Circuit Court is vested with the authority to order any domestic relations case to mediation.
 The parties will then choose a court-approved mediator, typically one from the Arkansas Alternative Dispute Resolution Commission.
 As well, the courts may require the parents to complete at least 2 hours of classes concerning parenting issues faced by divorced parents.